Seacoast Healthy Grins

 Through Seacoast Healthy Grins, Families First sends a hygienist to work with children in schools and preschools in Portsmouth, Greenland, Newington and Seabrook.
 She educates and screens all the students.
 When she finds a child whose oral health needs are not being addressed, she also offers in-school cleanings, fluoride treatment and sealant application, plus referral to a dentist for further treatment or ongoing care.

-Offered at schools in four Seacoast towns
+Offered at schools in five Seacoast towns

 If your child attends one of these schools and you would like more information about Seacoast Healthy Grins, you can contact Cynthia Bishop, RDH, by email or at (603) 422-8208 ext.
 138.